-Follow-Up
+Follow Up

 Lake Technical College is proud of its graduates and celebrates the next step graduates take whether it is employment, military or further education.
 Prior to completing, students may visit the Career Success Center for assistance with employability skills such as resume writing.
 In addition, instructors may provide students with employment leads.
 However, it is up to the individual student to actively pursue employment opportunities.
 We like to hear how our graduates are doing and want to celebrate your successes so be sure to communicate with your instructor any employment, military, or further education you enter.
+Students are required to participate in an Exit Interview prior to their last day in their program.